IFK Eskilstuna: Background

-Idrottsföreningen Kamraterna Eskilstuna, which is the club's full name, were founded on 9 September 1897 and have a long rivalry with Eskilstuna City FK.
-Historically IFK Eskilstuna have the stronger record having spent 14 seasons in the Allsvenskan but currently Eskilstuna City FK play in a higher division.
+IFK Eskilstuna was founded on 9 September 1897 as the 7th Idrottsföreningen Kamraterna.
+In the beginning, IFK Eskilstuna practiced athletics, especially running events, and had a ground in Djurgården in Eskilstuna.
+Speed skater Herman Söderbäck won the national championship titles in 500 metres in 1900 and 1906.
+IFK Eskilstuna severals sports in the first half of the 20th century, among them handball, ice hockey and cross-country skiing and orienteering.

+The football team was started in 1901 and played in the 1910 Svenska Serien.
+The club maintains a long rivalry with Eskilstuna City FK.
 In 1910, IFK participated in the first Svenska Serien along with IFK Göteborg, Örgryte IS, AIK and IFK Norrköping.
-Their first championship final match took place in 1921 when IFK defeated IK Sleipner 2–1 at the Stockholm Olympic Stadium before 11,695 spectators.
-They competed in another championship final match in 1923, this time going down 5–1 to AIK.
+Their first championship final match took place in 1921, when IFK defeated IK Sleipner 2–1 at the Stockholm Olympic Stadium before 11,695 spectators.
+They competed in another championship final match in 1923, which resulted in a 5–1 loss to AIK.

-In the early years, the club also played bandy and was playing in the then Swedish top-tier league Division 1 for two years in the 1930s.

-IFK competed in the very first Allsvenskan season in 1924/25 and played a further 13 seasons in the Allsvenskan from 1924/25-1928/29, 1930/31-1935/36, 1942/43, 1957/58 and 1964.
-Their best season was in 1931/32 when they finished in fifth place.
+IFK competed in the very first Allsvenskan season in 1924–25, and played a further 13 seasons in the Allsvenskan from 1924–25 to 1928–29, from 1930–31 to 1935–36, in 1942–43, in 1957–58, and in 1964.
+Their best season was in the 1931–32 Allsvenskan when they finished in fifth place.
 The marathon table of Allsvenskan teams shows IFK in 23rd position, their last season at the highest level being in 1964.

+The club also played bandy and was playing in the then Swedish top-tier league Division 1 for two years in the 1930s.

-IFK reached the Allsvenskan qualifying stage in 1981 after winning Division 2 Norra in fine style by pipping Örebro SK to the top position.
+IFK reached the Allsvenskan qualifying stage in 1981 after winning Division 2 Norra by pipping Örebro SK to the top position.
 However, IFK failed to win the play-offs against Kalmar FF to progress to the higher level.
-The 1987 season proved another near miss when IFK finished in second place to second place in Division I Norra to Djurgarden.
-In 1988 history was repeated, this time IFK finishing second to Örebro SK.
+The 1987 season proved another near miss when IFK finished in second place, to second place in Division I Norra; Djurgarden.
+In 1988 history was repeated, this time IFK finished second to Örebro SK.

-In 1992 IFK were relegated from Division 1 and subsequently have competed in the middle divisions of the Swedish football league system.
+In 1992, IFK were relegated from Division 1 and subsequently have competed in the middle divisions of the Swedish football league system.
 The club currently plays in Division 3 Västra Svealand which is the fifth tier of Swedish football.
 They play their home matches at the Tunavallen in Eskilstuna.

+In November 2024, Armin Suljic took over as head coach for the club after Kent Andersson and Sebastian Larsson, who had led the team to relegation from the 2024 Division 2.

-IFK Eskilstuna are affiliated to the Södermanlands Fotbollförbund.
-The club have an active youth section.
-In 1970 and 1985 the junior team won the Swedish Junior Championship.
+The club has an active youth section.
+In 1970 and 1985, the junior team won the Swedish Junior Championship.
 Famous footballers who have played for IFK Eskilstuna include Kenneth Andersson and Sebastian Larsson.

-Season to season
+Season results

-Attendances
+Attendance statistics

-In recent seasons IFK Eskilstuna have had the following average attendances:
+In recent seasons IFK Eskilstuna have had the following average attendance statistics:

 The attendance record at Tunavallen was set in 1963 when 22,491 spectators attended the match with GAIS.